fyndoc/vms/docs/pim/attribute/create-attributes.md

     * **Make this Mandatory** - Tick it if you want the user to compulsorily fill the attribute, without skipping.

-    * **Auto Sync to Production** - Tick it if you want the attribute value entered by the user go directly to the production database.
-This means, the value entered by the user may not undergo any content enrichment process.
+    * **Auto Sync to Production** - Tick it if you want the attribute value to go directly to the production database.
+This means, the attribute will not undergo any task management processes.
+Neither an audit, nor any content acquisition/content enrichment activity would be performed for the attribute.
+This is useful when the attribute value comes through a direct integration from a source, let's say SAP/ERP.

 6. The next section is **Visibility for Non-Admin VMS Users**.
 Here, non-admin users are those users who may belong to the vendor group (e.g. content enrichers) or your brand group (e.g. content acquirers).